WorcSource/blogs.osm.org/README.md

 bundle exec pluto build -t theme -o build
 ```

 The contents of the feeds is stored in an SQLite database in the file `planet.db`, which is kept out of git.
-The site will be built into the `build` folder using the `osm` template.
+The site will be built into the `build` folder using the `template` template.
 These static pages can then be easily served using e.g. apache, nginx or similar.
-The configuration to do this for blogs.openstreetmap.org is available in the [OSMF Chef repository](https://github.com/openstreetmap/chef)

 ## Subsequent updates